Model Utilities¶

 (List[float]

-) –The list of weights to use for the weighted sum.
+) –List of weights for the weighted sum.

 Returns: